thaodev/MindGame/README.md

 ### Extensions
 - There is option for users to choose the number of random numbers: 4, 6, or 8
-- Range of random number generated can be more or less than 8 numbers: 0 -> 9 instead of from 0->7 as original
+- Set the range of generated random numbers to be more or less than 8 numbers: 0 -> 9 instead of from 0->7 as original
 - There is a countdown timer for each game
 - Hints can be shown when needed